violinist-dev/docs/content/bundled-packages.md

 An array of packages to bundle with other packages, keyed by the main package.

 >Quite often you probably want to also avoid getting pull requests for the packages you are bundling.
-To do this, you probably want to [blacklist](#blacklisting-projects) the packages in question.
+To do this, you probably want to use a [block list](#blocklisting-projects) the packages in question.

 ## Explanation

 Some times you depend on packages that are typically released in new versions at the same time.
 For example symfony packages.
 So instead of getting one pull request per symfony package your project depends on, you can get one pull request with all of them, bundled together with the update of one package.

-This is even better when coupled with blacklisting projects, so you just skip those bundled packages all together.
+This is even better when coupled with a block list of projects, so you just skip those bundled packages all together.

 If you want to bundle some projects, you can add some extra information into your composer.json.